ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 walls?

 Thanks.
-We have heavily revised the language of the first couple paragraphs accordingly, and a figure has aslo been inserted to hopefully give readers a better sense of the concepts at hand.
+We have heavily revised the language of the first couple paragraphs accordingly, and a figure has also been inserted to hopefully give readers a better sense of the concepts at hand.
 Please let us know what you think!  [(97704bc)](https://github.com/vbaliga/pathviewr/commit/97704bcc46d42257aa113562f39297ec619b3a18)

 > Also, my understanding is that here you implement only two cases: